singh-man/books/crackingTheCoding/17_hard.md

 	= [2r₁   + sqrt(b² - 4ac)]/2a
 ```

 Recall that b = -2r₁.
-Now,we wind up with this equation:
+Now, we wind up with this equation:
 ```
 	=  [-b + sqrt(b² - 4ac)]/2a
 ```